neil314159/portfolio-project-4/README.md

 * Of the above packages, the most important ones were:
     * Cloudinary, for storing both site and user images and providing static storage
     * AllAuth, for providing user authorization management.
-This package takes care of allowing users to register, log in and out, reste their passwords, and use email addresses for account  confirmation and password reset
+This package takes care of allowing users to register, log in and out, reset their passwords, and use email addresses for account  confirmation and password reset
     * Crispy Forms, which was used to provide easy Bootsrap styling to the forms generated by Django
 * Django
     * Django is a mature, high-level Python framework used to develop and deploy websites
 * Sendgrid
-    * The SendGrid API allows Django to send out emails for user account operations without havng to use a personal email account to send from.
-This should lead to better deliverability and less chance of emaisl being marked as spam.
+    * The SendGrid API allows Django to send out emails for user account operations without having to use a personal email account to send from.
+This should lead to better deliverability and less chance of emails being marked as spam.
 I could only use SendGrid with my personal domain as they disallow Gmail addresses.
 * HTML
     * HTML was used mainly to style the templates used by Django for displaying the front end of the site.
 * CSS